Home » Where Do Rats Hide in A House?

 Rats usually enter homes through small holes and cracks in walls.
 According to the University of California, rats can squeeze through any opening greater than ½ inch.

-Rats use holes as entry points and set up their nests inside walls.
+Rats use holes as entry points and build nests inside walls.
 So, if you’ve been hearing strange noises behind your walls at night, the chances are that you have rats.

 Rats love to hide behind walls for temperature and privacy reasons.
 After all, electrical appliances such as air conditioner vents and home heating systems provide warmth and comfort.

 Rats can live inside a wall for weeks or months without disruption, reproducing frequently.
-Also, they can cause damage to your wall structure and electrical cables.
+They can also damage the wall structure and electrical cables.

 If rats die inside walls, they’ll produce a foul smell.